Redronn/Find-unused-Wabbajack-mods/README.md

-The purpose of this script is to find unused Wabbajack mods in a modlists downloads folder by reading the meta files and moves the archives to a folder called Unused Mods.
-If there are unused mods without meta files you need to run the installed for a modlist to create them.
+The purpose of this script is to find unused Wabbajack mods in a modlist's downloads folder by reading the meta files, and then move the archives to a folder called Unused Mods.
+If there are unused mods without meta files, you need to run the installer for a modlist to create them.
 The script deletes them after moving the archives.